nodemailer/wildduck/README.md

 Wild Duck IMAP server supports the following IMAP standards:

 - The entire **IMAP4rev1** suite with some minor differences from the spec.
-Intentionally missing is the `\Recent` flag as it does not provide any real value, only makes things more complicated.
-RENAME works a bit differently than spec describes.
+See below for [IMAP Protocol Differences] for a complete list
 - **IDLE** – notfies about new and deleted messages and also about flag updates
 - **CONDSTORE** and **ENABLE** – supports most of the spec, except metadata stuff which is ignored
 - **STARTTLS**